 After a full day of touring, check in to The Pioneer Woman's recently renovated Boarding House.
 Located just down the block from The Mercantile in Pawhuska, this 1920s structure was renovated by Ree and Ladd and comes packed with charm.
 Choose from one of eight "cowboy luxury" suites and enjoy top-notch details like claw foot tubs, Tempur-Pedic mattresses and barn-style bathroom doors.
 Guests will also enjoy mouthwatering cuisine, as well as still-in-theater movies and lavish toiletries.

-Another "grand" lodging option in Pawhuska is the Grandview Bed & Breakfast in Pawhuksa.
-With five bedrooms and two dining areas, the inn offers a spacious yet cozy atmosphere.
+Another "grand" lodging option in Pawhuska is The Grandview Home in Pawhuksa.
+With five bedrooms and two dining areas, this whole home rental offers a spacious yet cozy atmosphere.
 Built in 1923, the Grandview is a former Drummond family home and pays homage to the original owners with the popular Drummond Master Suite.
 This suite offers a queen-sized bed, sitting area and a private full bath.
-Rooms with double, queen and king-sized beds are also available, and the experience is topped off with a delicious homemade breakfast each morning.
+Rooms with double, queen and king-sized beds are also available.

 Once you’ve checked in to your private room, head out for dinner at one of the local eateries like Grill 125 or Buffalo Joe’s Drive-In.
 If you just can’t wait, head over to The Mercantile for their spectacular dinner spread and you can also make a game plan for the next day’s shopping excursion.

 With a full day ahead, you’ll need a hearty breakfast to keep you going.
 If you’re looking to sleep in a bit, stick around the Boarding House and order room service - it's one of Ree's favorite things.
 If you’re an early bird, head over to The Merc, which opens daily at 7am.